Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 For example, Harris County Sheriff’s Office features an Offense Inquiry which allows searchers to determine if a specific offense, incident number, SPN, or case type is in that jail (whether a defendant is currently being held in Harris County jail).

-Another example of mugshots and arrest information is Andrews County, which offers a county jail records search tool on their Sheriff’s Office page or contact information to email the Andrews County Sheriff directly.
+Another example of mugshots and arrest information is Andrews County, which offers a county jail records search tool on their Sheriff’s Office page or contact them by sending an email at rstewart@co.andrews.tx.us.

-The Texas Department of Criminal Justice runs the correctional institutions in the state of Texas, including state prisons.
+The Texas Department of Criminal Justice runs the correctional institutions in the state, including state prisons.
 Searchers can use the prison lookup tool on the Department of Criminal Justice website to find prison inmates.

-2. Click on ‘Find a Facility’ or ‘Inmate Information
+- Click on ‘Find a Facility’ or ‘Inmate Information’

 Texas vital records–official documents pertaining to life events and held by the government–are considered public information.9